 Here's where the pocket money goes right now.

 - Higher tier internet.
 Hate when the audio cuts or drops out?
 We do too!
-Both Desiree and Rachelle have significantly upped what they pay monthly for top tier, higher speed internet at home so they can get the best upload and download speeds possible, which makes for the best sound.
-Unfortnately, in Canada we don't have a lot of "options" to shop around: the internet providers are pretty much limited to 3 monopolies and the prices are not competitive.
+Our hosts have significantly upped what they pay monthly for top tier, higher speed internet at home so they can get the best upload and download speeds possible, which makes for the best sound.

 - Pro Dropbox file sharing.
-Our team is in 2 different countries and 5 different cities, so we send a lot of large audio files around via Dropbox.
-Both hosts and both editors have paid accounts they wouldn't otherwise have.
+Our team is in 3 different countries and 5 different cities, so we send a lot of large audio files around via Dropbox.
+We have paid accounts they wouldn't otherwise have.

 - Skype calling credit.
 We try and encourage as many of our guests to use Skype accounts as possible, but we still call many of our guests on their phones, which Skype charges for.

 - Studio recording equipment.
-Desiree and Rachelle live in different cities on different sides of the country, so we've both created our own studios.
+Our hosts live in different cities in 3 different countries, so we've all created our own studios.
 We run on a lean setup, which impacts the sound quality.
 And sometimes our equipment breaks down or needs to be replaced.